P. K. Sasidharan

-He is popular for authoring the books Doctors' Pocket Companion, a text book for clinical practitioners and Heal-Thy India, which is a collection of observations regarding the healthcare system in India.
+He is known for authoring the books Doctors' Pocket Companion, a text book for clinical practitioners and Heal-Thy India, which is a collection of observations regarding the healthcare system in India.
 He has recently authored a book entitled 'Guide to Clinical Practice in the Post Covid World' which is a collection of rare case histories, discussing on the need to change the way clinical practice has to be changed in future, besides these he had contributed chapters in medical textbooks and has many research publications.

 Education

-Dr. PK Sasidharan born and brought up in a rural, agricultural back ground, graduated with a degree in medicine and surgery from Calicut Medical College as the best outgoing student in 1982.
+Dr. PK Sasidharan born and brought up in a rural, agricultural background, graduated with a degree in medicine and surgery from Kozhikode Medical College as the best outgoing student in 1982.
 He did his MD in general medicine from PGIMER, Chandigarh.
-Being concerned about the health care situation in his home state, he returned to Calicut Medical College and started working as a medical teacher and doctor in the government medical college Calicut where he did hid his undergraduate medical education.
+Being concerned about the health care situation in his home state, he returned to Kozhikode Medical College and started working as a medical teacher and doctor in the government medical college Calicut where he did hid his undergraduate medical education.
 He continued to work there, till he retired form government service.